TLDR - Short Answers for The Questions

 If we are asking what came first, the answer is Nothingness.
 But if we are asking what are the smallest building blocks then

 giving Two, Three, and so on.
-All numbers, being numbers, must behave according to their nature, and that in itself creates all the Rational
+All numbers, being numbers, must have a partially identical nature for mathematics to function, and must behave

-Numbers.
-Square, Cubic, and other numbers are very different beasts from linear Natural Numbers.
-The nature of numbers is that of relationships,
+are very different beasts from linear Natural Numbers, yet can still be linear.
+The nature of numbers is that of relationships, and the paradox

 and their detail. ![]()